FITing-Tree: A Data-aware Index Structure: Index Inserts

-Along with determining up the location of a given key, an index needs to be able to handle insert operations.
-In a typical B+ tree that uses paging, pages are left partially filled and new values are inserted into an empty slot.
-When a given page is full, the node is split into two nodes, and the changes are propagated up the tree (i.e., the inner nodes in the tree are updated to reflect the change).
+In a typical B+ tree that uses paging, pages are left partially filled and new values are inserted into an empty slot using an in-place strategy.
+When a given page is full, the node is split into two nodes, and the changes are propagated up the tree (i.e., the inner nodes in the tree are updated).

-Although similar, inserting into an \system{} requires additional consideration due to the precise error guarantees that we provide.
-More specifically, a new item cannot necessarily be inserted into a new segment, since inserting it may violate the specified error condition.
-Moreover, as discussed before, segments are stored in a variable-sized pages that can be large in size and thus make inserts more expensive (sort order within a segment must be kept).
+Although similar, insert operations in \system{} require additional consideration since any key in the segment must be no more than specified error amount ($error$) away from its interpolated position.
+Importantly, in-place inserts require moving keys in the page to preserve the order of the keys.

+Without any a priori knowledge about the error of a given key, any attempt to move the key requires checking to see if the error condition is satisfied.
+To make matters worse, a single insert may require moving many keys (in the worst case, all keys in the page) to maintain the sorted order.
+Thus, we must have a priori knowledge about any given key to determine if it can be moved in any direction while preserving the error guarantee.

+Similar to the fill factor of a page, we divide the specified $error$ in 2 parts: the segmentation error $e$ (error used to segment the data), and an insert budget $\varepsilon$ (number of locations a key can be moved in any direction).
+To preserve the specified error, we require that $error = e + \varepsilon$.
+By keeping an insert budget for each page, \system{} can ensure that inserting a new element will not violate the error for the page.

+More specifically, given a segment $s$, the page has a total size of $|s| + 2\varepsilon$ ($|s|$ is the number of locations in the segment).
+Data is placed in the middle of the new page, yielding $\varepsilon$ empty locations at the beginning and end of the page.

+With this strategy, it is possible to move any key in a direction which has free space without violating the error condition.
+Therefore, to insert a new item using an in-place insert strategy, \system{} first locates the position in the page where the new item belongs.
+Then, depending on which end of the page (left or right) is closer, all elements are shifted (either left or right) into the empty region of the page.
+Once all of the empty spaces are filled, the segment needs to be re-approximated (using the segmentation algorithm described in Section~\ref{sec:bulk_loading}).
+If the segmentation algorithm produces more than one segment, we create $n$ new segments (where $n$ is the number of segments produced after running Algorithm~\ref{alg:streaming_alg} on the single segment that is now full).
+Finally, each new segment is inserted into the upper level tree, and any references to the old segment are deleted.